naturalis/mebioda/doc/week1/w1d2/lecture3.md

 ![](lecture3/prunus-herbivory.jpg)

-- Assessment of herbarium specimens through time show increasing herbivory on the new invasive
+- Assessment of herbarium specimens through time shows increasing herbivory on the new invasive (A) compared to the native _P. padus_ (B)
 - _G. quinquepunctata_ is a model specialist, originally found only on [_Sorbus aucuparia_](https://en.wikipedia.org/wiki/Sorbus_aucuparia), but
   recently also observed on _P. serotina_